Skip to content

 But I’m only young, do I still need a testicle check?

-The incidence rate for testicular cancer peaks at the 30 to 34 years age group, but it can occur in teenage boys too.
+The incidence rate for testicular cancer peaks at the 30 to 34 years age group, but it can occur in teenage boys, opens in a new tab.
 That’s why younger men should be aware of the symptoms from their early teens onwards.

-Non-seminoma is the other main type.
-It is more common in younger men, aged in their late teens and early 20s.
+Non-seminoma tumors: These grow faster and are more common in people in their late teens and early 20s.

 If you feel or notice any symptoms while performing your self-examination, please see a doctor